hdeeg/KvW/README.md

 # KvW
 Kwee Van Woerden (KvW) method for eclipse or transit minimum timing, with improved error calculation, as described in [Deeg (2021)](https://ui.adsabs.harvard.edu/abs/2020Galax...9....1D/abstract).
+This improvement avoids underestimated errors in minimum times that may appear with Kwee & Van Woerden's (1956) original method.
+This is particularly the case for low-noise eclipse or transit lightcurves from space or from modern ground instrumentation, where the original KvW method may even result in numerical faults.

 The main programs are `kvw.py` (python) and `kvw.pro` (IDL).
 The python and IDL versions deliver identical numerical results and very similar graphics output.